bhandariarun/365-365-days/OOP/README.md

   ## Args vs Kwargs
-    -  Arges : It is stands for arguments that are passed to the function
+    - Args : It is stands for arguments that are passed to the function
     - Kwagrs : It stands for keyword arguments which are passed along with the values into the functions